Movatterモバイル変換

 KurucLabanc battle

 During the conflict, the Slovaks fought for Rákóczi.
-In the Kuruc army there were Slovak commanders and a few Kuruc forces were completely Slovak.
-After the enfranchisement of Transylvania, the Romanian minority stood en masse with the Kurucs, and supported the Romanian Kuruc forces.
+In the kuruc army were Slovak commanders, and a few kuruc forces were completely Slovak.
+After the enfranchisement of Transylvania, the Romanian minority stood en masse with the kurucs, and supported the kuruc Romanian forces.
 Finally, a few hundred mercenaries fromWallachia andMoldavia fought in Rákóczi's army.

 Others

-Scores of Polish volunteers and mercenaries came from Poland, also many soldiers wereUkrainians andLipka Tatars, they supported the Kurucs.
-Several times Rákóczi asked for help fromPoland and endeavored to recruit more Polish soldiers.
-In the Hungarian lands, theGermans Spiš Saxons and some German groups (including renegades from the Habsburg Army) joined Rákóczi's war.
+Scores of Polish volunteers and mercenaries came from Poland, and many soldiers wereUkrainians andLipka Tatars also supported the kurucs.
+Several times, Rákóczi asked for help fromPoland and endeavoured to recruit more Polish soldiers.
+In the Hungarian lands, theGermans Spiš Saxons and some German groups (including renegades from the Habsburg army) joined Rákóczi's war.
 They were supplemented by German mercenaries.
-The Kuruc Army also used commands and oaths in both the Slovak and German languages, since there were so many Germans and Slovaks who served in the Kuruc army.
+The kuruc army also used commands and oaths in both the Slovak and German languages since there were so many Germans and Slovaks who served in it.

-TheRusyn minority in 1703 immediately joined the uprising, but before that between 1690 and 1702 the Rusyns supported the Hungarians against the Austrian soldiers.
-TheHungarian Slovenes from the regions ofMuraszombat,Lendva andSzentgotthárd joined the fight against the Habsburg soldiers, since theStyrian forces several times foraged in the Slovene villages.
+TheRusyn minority in 1703 immediately joined the uprising, but between 1690 and 1702, the Rusyns had supported the Hungarians against the Austrian soldiers.
+TheHungarian Slovenes from the regions ofMuraszombat,Lendva andSzentgotthárd joined the fight against the Habsburg soldiers since theStyrian forces several times foraged in the Slovene villages.

 A few hundred Swedish soldiers broke away from theBattle of Poltava, Benderi and Poland in Hungary.
-In 1710 Rákóczi admitted the Swedes into the demoralized Kuruc army.
-The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in theBattle of Romhány, but the last of Rákóczi's forces was crushed in the course of the Austriancounterattack resulting a draw.
+In 1710 Rákóczi, admitted the Swedes into the demoralized kuruc army.
+The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in theBattle of Romhány, but Rákóczi's forces were finally crushed in the course of the Austriancounterattack, which resulted in a draw.

 See also